9.2 Extinguishment Conditions

 arrangement legally releases the debtor from being the primary obligor under

-the debt.
-However, if the debtor’s transfer of assets to the trust does not
+the obligation.
+However, if the debtor’s transfer of assets to the trust

-qualify for derecognition under ASC 860-10 (see Deloitte’s Roadmap Transfers and Servicing of
+does not qualify for derecognition under ASC 860-10 (see Deloitte’s Roadmap

-recognize another similar liability to the defeasance trust under the ASC
+required to recognize another similar liability to the defeasance trust

-trust, the debt would continue to be reported in the debtor’s consolidated
+consolidate the trust, the debt would continue to be reported in the

-financial statements (see Deloitte’s Roadmap Consolidation — Identifying a Controlling
+debtor’s consolidated financial statements (see Deloitte’s Roadmap Consolidation — Identifying a

 ASC 405-20-40-1(b) specifies that in a transfer of noncash financial assets,